ux-studies/summer-2021/studies/study-0/tasks/task-2/README.md

 # task-2 instructions

 This task repeats the steps completed in task-1 and builds on them.
-The goal of task-2 is to create a pod, view its logs, then delete it:
+The goal of task-2 is to create a pod, view its logs, then delete the pod:

 1. Create the pod.
 2. Once the pod is running, view the logs for the pod and write down the random string "magic key: XXXXXXX" found in the logs.